[API] Java SDK double slash bug with arvados-controller

 We should remove this line a publish a new package.

-#9 Updated by Tom Clegg about 1 year ago
+#9 Updated by Tom Clegg over 1 year ago

 Tom Morris wrote: